 The constable jotted something in his notebook.
 “And where were you when it happened?”

-“Tending to the Mistress inside.
+“Tending to Mistress inside.
 She had an episode.”

 The constable looked up in surprise.
 “What sort of episode?”

 “A fainting spell due to the lateness of her morning meal.
-Something I was working on remedying when you summoned me.”
+Something I was attempting to remedy when you summoned me.”
 He gestured to the apron.

-“I see,” the constable said and jotted something else down.
+“I see,” the constable said and jotted down something else.
 He didn’t sound convinced.
 “What was the argument about?”